 Once they get to know you.

-You might be wondering how you can let your personality shine on your blog.
+You might wonder how you can let your personality shine on your blog.
 Another great question!

-When I meet people at conferences or on a call, they’re always surprised and delighted that they already know who I am, what I sound like, and they feel like they’re already my friend.
-You don’t want a disconnect from your blog to who you are in real life.
+When I meet people at conferences or on a call, they're always surprised and delighted that they already know who I am and what I sound like, and they feel like they're already my friend.
+You don't want a disconnect from your blog to who you are in real life.

-Telling stories about your life, how you’ve used products, why you love to read and not just stating facts will help make your blog unique and exciting.
+Telling stories about your life, how you've used products, and why you love to read, and not just stating facts, will help make your blog unique and exciting.

 Tools and resources for starting a blog:

-Get your domain name and website hosting on BlueHost.
+Get your domain name and website hosting in Canva.

-I use the Grammarly app to help proofread my articles after a first draft.
-They have a free version which is excellent.
+I use the Grammarly app to help proofread my articles after the first draft.
+They have an excellent free version.

-I hope I’ve given you some confidence to jump into the world of blogging and share your unique gifts with the world!
-I can’t wait to see what you create.
+I hope I've given you the confidence to join the blogging world and share your unique gifts!
+I can't wait to see what you create.